Saturday, January 26, 2013

 New Year 2013: Blissful Journey, Greatest Love and Thanksgiving

-"May this year be more fun and a joyful journey.
-There will be some places to explore; wonderful people to meet, and exciting adventures to experience.
-Life is truly worth living and there's always a way to celebrate."
+"May this year be a more fun and joyful journey.
+There will be some places to explore, wonderful people to meet, and exciting adventures to experience.
+Life is worth living, and there's always a way to celebrate."

-The year 2012 has brought so many good memories that I will forever cherish.
-Those memories serve as my learning experience that will be beneficial to my personal growth and well-being.
-Though there were moments of despair, still life must go on and be able to rise up and take control.
+2012 has brought so many good memories that I will forever cherish.
+Those memories are my learning experience that will benefit my growth and well-being.
+Though there were moments of despair, life must still go on and be able to rise up and take control.

-The previous year has been full of challenges and I am grateful that I've conquered those things.
-It may be hard to think but the end result seems wonderful and rewarding.
-Life in 2012 was not that easy as I have to encounter numerous obstacles along the journey.
+The previous year has been full of challenges, and I am grateful I've conquered those things.
+It may be hard to think, but the result seems lovely and rewarding.
+Life in 2012 was challenging as I encountered numerous obstacles along the journey.
 I have made it, conquered my fear, and survived the challenges.

-Looking back at my 2012 new year celebration, I've written, "My Goals and Wishes for 2012" (click to read).
-After the weekly reflection, I have come up with a list of the things that I wish for 2012.
-I've written it in a peaceful and serene environment in Gurgaon, Haryana in India.
-The place is perfect for meditation as it is quiet and was able to concentrate in a deep meditative state.
+Looking back at my 2012 new year celebration, I've written "My Goals and Wishes for 2012" (click to read).
+After the weekly reflection, I have compiled a list of things I wish for 2012.
+I've written it in a peaceful, serene environment in Gurgaon, Haryana, India.
+The place is perfect for meditation as it is quiet and can concentrate in a deep meditative state.

-I'm grateful for the accomplishment of my 'goals and wishes' for 2012.
+I'm grateful for accomplishing my 'goals and wishes' for 2012.
 I wanted to be more clear and specific about my goals beyond my personal desires.
-Some were attainable; some have been granted and some are still in the process.
+Some were attainable; some have been granted, and some are still in the process.

 Family - to be free from harm, conflict, and illness.